 Solution #7: Disable Update Downloads from Other PCs

-Windows 10 lets you download updates from other PCs on your local network.
-The same service can create the high CPU usage problem in Windows 10.
-If you do not need this functionality and you can download the updates separately, you can follow these following steps to block Windows 10 from download updates from networked PCs.
+Windows 11 lets you download updates from other PCs on your local network.
+The same service can create the high CPU usage problem on Windows 10/11 PC.
+If you do not need this functionality and you can download the updates separately, you can follow these following steps to block Windows 11/10 from download updates from networked PCs.

 - Go to Update & Security.